-Governor Scott Walker Seeks Applicants for Judicial Vacancy
+Governor Walker Seeks Applicants for Waukesha County District Attorney

-Madison – Governor Scott Walker announced today he is seeking applicants for appointment to the Waukesha County Circuit Court.
+Madison – Governor Scott Walker announced today that he is seeking applicants for appointment as Waukesha County District Attorney.

 References (list of 3-4)

-(Select the Judicial Application button, after clicking “Apply to Serve” at the right-hand side of the page)
+(Select the DA Applicants button after clicking “Apply to Serve” at the right side of the page)

-Complete application materials should be submitted via email to the following: email@example.com
+Complete application materials should be submitted to: GovDistrictAttorney@wisconsin.gov

-All application materials for this judicial appointment must be received no later than 5:00 p.m., Thursday, July 24, 2014.
-Following submission, you will receive an email confirming that we have received your application, and describing the general process for the appointment.
+Resumes, cover letters, and applications must be received no later than 5:00 p.m., Wednesday, November 26, 2014.
+Following submission, applicants will receive an email confirming that we have received the application and describing the general process for the appointment.

 Thank you for expressing an interest in serving Wisconsin.
 To apply for a judgeship, please submit the following: 1) a completed application, 2) a resume not exceeding two pages in length, 3) a cover letter, 4) a list of three to four references with contact information, and 5) two writing samples.